oroinc/documentation/admin_guide/op_structure/search_index/index.rst

 Website search index type provides similar CLI command called oro:website-search:reindex which used to manually tirgger full reindexation of all entities, only entities of a specific class or entitie for a specific website.
 It also has flag called scheduled to run indexation  asynchronously.
 Here are `examples of a work with oro:website-search:reindex command <https://github.com/oroinc/orocommerce/blob/master/src/Oro/Bundle/WebsiteSearchBundle/Resources/doc/console_commands.md>`_.

 Website search index type provides an event called oro_website_search.reindexation_request to manually trigger reindexation process for the specified scope of entities.
-It uses event class Oro\Bundle\WebsiteSearchBundle\Event\ReindexationRequestEvent which accepts boolean parameter $scheduled to specify whether indexation has to be asynchronous (default behaviour) or synchronous.
+It uses event class ``Oro\Bundle\WebsiteSearchBundle\Event\ReindexationRequestEvent`` which accepts boolean parameter $scheduled to specify whether indexation has to be asynchronous (default behaviour) or synchronous.
 Here are `examples of a triggering of this event <https://github.com/oroinc/orocommerce/blob/master/src/Oro/Bundle/WebsiteSearchBundle/Resources/doc/indexation.md>`_.

 Both standard and website search index types have synchronous and asynchronous indexers which trigger corresponding type of indexation.
-All following indexers implement the same standard indexer interface Oro\Bundle\SearchBundle\Engine\IndexerInterface:
+All following indexers implement the same standard indexer interface ``Oro\Bundle\SearchBundle\Engine\IndexerInterface``:

 * standard asynchronous indexer - Oro\Bundle\SearchBundle\Async\Indexer, service ID is oro_search.async.indexer
 * standard synchronous ORM indexer - Oro\Bundle\SearchBundle\Engine\OrmIndexer, service ID is oro_search.search.engine.indexer